 Internships can be paid, unpaid, or for academic credit.
 How do you evaluate and weigh these options?

 Below are some of the options available at the University for pursuing academic credit for internships and support for internship requirements and authorizations.
-Please contact the UVA Career Center and the Internship Center for guidance in considering these options.
+Please contact the UVA Career Center for guidance in considering these options.

-University Internship Programs is a signature UVA program offering a formal academic internship and more than a 40 year history of supporting students in making contributions to public service through the world of work.
-Earn four credits for a summer or academic-year internship in combination with an upper level Sociology or Psychology course.
-View current UIP internship listings to review approved employer partners and learn about the application process.
-Keep in mind important UIP deadlines in applying for semester internships and/or summer "to go" internships.
+UVA Internship Placement Program is a signature UVA program offering a formal academic internship and more than a 40 year history of supporting students in making contributions to public service through the world of work.

-This one-credit course is offered to support students who are required to receive credit by an employer offering an internship that is typically unpaid.
-The course is a professional development class taken concurrently with an academic semester internship or following a summer internship.
-The course typically meets 3-5 times per semester and is a University Studies credit/no-credit course that is Pass/Fail.
+This one-credit course is offered fall and spring semesters to support students who are required to receive credit by an employer offering an internship that is typically unpaid.
+The course is a professional development accelerator taken most often as a post-reflection internship course after a summer internship, but is also offered as a concurrent course with academic year internships.
+The course is a University Studies credit/no-credit course that is Pass/Fail.
+The course is listed with multiple sections, an on-line option (with faculty approval) to accommodate students studying abroad, and meets weekly with some virtual forum weeks to offer students flexibility.

-UNST 2820 is offered in both spring and fall semesters, and is open to all undergraduate students of any year and major.
-Students may contact the UVA Career Center at InternshipCenter@virginia.edu to learn more about UNST 2820.
+UNST 2820 is open to all undergraduate students of any year and major.
+Students may contact the UVA Career Center at email@example.com to learn more about UNST 2820.
 Pre-registration for UNST 2820 occurs each semester through the Student Information System (SIS).
+For international students, UNST 2820 is the course that meets CPT requirements.

 Some academic departments offer an Independent Study course with an option to earn between one to three credits.
 If your internship will be closely related to the subject matter of a particular department or the research of a professor, consider scheduling a meeting to speak with a professor about your internship and projects.
 Draft a proposal and suggest ways that you could write papers, conduct research, and/or write reflective journals that connect your internship to the classroom.
 This work could be evaluated and used to determine your performance for the Independent Study credits.
 This option takes advanced planning and is a limited option because it depends on faculty availability as an advisor to your experience.